openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/using_neutron.rst

 The VMWare DVS plugin supports only symmetric ICMP interaction.
 If your host can ping a destination host, it means that the destination host can ping your host by reverse rules.

-Sometimes, you can see the following error in log files:
-*Cannot complete operation due to concurrent modification by another operation.*
-Reason: concurrent access is missing to modify resources by vSphere.
-Solution: the VMWare DVS plugin driver has special wrapper for this exception.
-Therefore, you can ignore this error.

 .. raw:: latex